dotnet/csharplang/proposals/readonly-ref.md

 We have similar trust when using `out`.
 Incorrect implementation of `out` can cause unspecified behavior, but in reality it rarely happens.

-Making the formal verification rules familiar with `readonly ref` would further mitigate the trust issue.
+Making the formal verification rules familiar with `ref readonly` would further mitigate the trust issue.

 ## Alternatives
 [alternatives]: #alternatives